What is my collection day?

 All containers should be kept within the boundary of your property and where possible in a locked garden/yard or bin store and only placed out on your collection day.
 Please bring your containers back in as soon as you can after collection.
 You can also put your property number on your bin or mark it in some way to identify it as yours.
 Please take care not to damage your bin.

 If you are able to, you can clean the bin yourself.
 There are also many private specialist companies that can clean your bin for you.
 Details can be found in your local telephone directory.

 The Recycle for Greater Manchester website has lots of information on what happens to the waste we collect from your burgundy bin, green box, beige bin, clear sack and green bin.

 Other ways to recycle your garden waste are:

 - Grass cycling - This is an excellent way of recycling grass cuttings.
 Simply leave the cuttings on the ground instead of throwing them away, they will turn into nutrients and act as a fertiliser in the soil.

 - Home composting - Home composters can be used to recycle fruit, vegetables, peelings and garden waste.
 To order a reduced priced composter visit the home composting link on the right hand side of this page.

 - Household waste recycling service - Garden waste can be taken to the household waste recycling centres.
 For locations and opening times please visit the Recycle for Greater Manchester website.

-Please visit our Recycling - sites page or the Recycle for Greater Manchester website for information on the Household Waste Recycling Centres in Bolton.
+Please visit our Tips and recycling sites page or the Recycle for Greater Manchester website for information on the Household Waste Recycling Centres in Bolton.